Learn path · Self-paced · Free

 ~30 min

 Before you build, understand what Minds actually is — and whether your product idea fits.
-Cover the core architecture and the key primitives: Minds, Skills, Tools, Apps, SATs, Circles.
+Cover the core architecture and the key primitives: Minds, Skills, Tools, Apps, Creator rewards, Guardrails.
 Learn which product categories get the most leverage from the platform, and which don't.

 After this stage